dcsil/PropertySense/README.md

 #### Team Slack Channel: #team\-\<your\-company\-name\-here\>

-DeezSil TODO is a company founded in the THEME industry.
-DeezSil TODO aims to VISION STATEMENT.
+DeezSil is a company founded in the software development industry.
+DeezSil aims to build software that will solve real-world problems.

 Table of Contents
 ---